-|Founded||Founded in 1977 by Joe Max and Leopoldo Sanchez in or near New City (Back of the Yards)|
+|Founded||Founded in 1977 in or near New City (Back of the Yards)|

 |Primary ethnicities||Give details|

 The Party Players were now able to spread their influence into the Marquette Park neighborhood at 65th and Spaulding which became the Marquette Park headquarters.
-As the late 1980s and 1990s would progress the Party Players expanded all over Marquette Park to 63rd and Troy “Trigger Town,” 73rd and Homan, 65th and Sacramento, 63rd and Whipple.
+As the 1990s would progress the Party Players expanded all over Marquette Park to 63rd and Troy “Trigger Town,” 73rd and Homan, 65th and Sacramento, 63rd and Whipple.
 The Party Players also opened up in the Gage Park neighborhood at 57th and 53rd and Rockwell.
 Party Players opened a section at 36th and Seeley in the Mckinley Park neighborhood.

 When did the other sets open and when did they close?
 What year did 65th and Spaulding open?